-Genre: Action Developer: Clockwork Tortoise Publisher: Sega of America Players: 1-2 Released: 1995
+Genre: Action Developer: Clockwork Tortoise Publisher: Sega Enterprises Players: 1-2 Released: 1995

 Video games have always been a mixed bag for Batman.
 Aside from a few good runs, such as the NES classic, Genesis Batman, and Batman Returns on SNES, nothing really stands out.
 Considering how many systems he’s been on (at least 18), you’d think the Caped Crusader would by now have at least one game that’s perfect.
 Well, some things just aren’t meant to be.